JWWeatherman/bitcoin_security_threat_model/README.md

 **Safety Features**
 * Because each Bitcoin user maintains his own private keys an attacker can only steal from one person at a time.
 This greatly reduces the incentive for a attacker because in most centralized systems such as banks, credit reporting agencies and brokerages a successful attack could result in access to the funds of thousands of users.

-* As long as thefts of private keys is not systemic
-It will not prevent the adoption of Bitcoin as cash.
+* As long as thefts of private keys is not systemic it will not prevent the adoption of Bitcoin as cash.
 This is especially true as long as theft of private keys remains more difficult than the theft government money.

 * Hardware wallets are gaining in popularity and they make theft of private keys nearly impossible without physical access to the device and password or pin number.
 This is a level of security that is far higher than is common in banking.